 2. Role conflicts with later instructions

-Role says “you write concise code”.
-Later you ask for “comprehensive explanations”.
-The instructions win; the role is overridden.
+Role says “you write concise code.”
+Later you ask for “comprehensive explanations.”
+The concrete instruction wins; the role is overridden.

-How to spot it: behavior matches your concrete rules, not the role.
+How to spot it: behavior matches your explicit rules, not the role.

 3. No measurable rule tied to the role

-“You are meticulous” — what would a “meticulous” review look like?
+“You are meticulous” — what would a meticulous review actually contain?
 If you cannot define it, the model cannot exhibit it.

 How to spot it: role adjectives are not paired with checkable rules.